crodriguez4443/dende-arts-site/src/blog/2017-brazilian-cultural-center-of-newark-batizado-review/index.md

 ## WRAPPING UP

 The event was a lot of good fun.
 Lots of games, lots of workshops, and overall the event was very inclusive of the kids we had participate.
 Special shoutout to Professor Budoy from [CDO Montretal](https://www.facebook.com/compassocordaodeouro/).
 That whole crew is full of great people, so if you ever find yourself in Quebec with a free night, stop by their space for solid training.
 Hope to see you next year!

-Note: There are no song lyrics in this document, so no table was created.
-The document remains unchanged.